Close More Business by Preparing for the “Puppy Conversation”

 Unfortunately, puppy conversations aren’t just relegated to our childhood.
 In the world of sales, puppy conversations (disguised as business conversations) take place ALL the time within the walls of our customer’s organizations.

-While the customer-side coach or champion you’ve been working with may now be completely convinced that your solution is the right one for them, that may not be enough to get the deal done!
+The customer-side coach or champion you’ve been working with may be completely convinced that your solution is the right one for them, but that may not be enough to get the deal done!

 The final decision may need to be vetted through an executive decision-maker or even a planning, financial, or procurement committee.
 This means that at some point, your champion is going to end up having a puppy conversation inside their organization.
 In other words, a conversation where the recommendation to buy your product is going to be met with all sorts of pointed questions and objections: